Galileo-Galilei/kedro-mlflow-tutorial/README.md

 Specifically, it will focus on how one can use the `pipeline_ml_factory` to maintain consistency between training and inference and prepare deployment.
 It will show best practices on code organization to ensure easy transition to deployment and strong reproducibility.

-We will not emphaisize the fact that [``kedro-mlflow`` provides advanced versioning capabilities tracking](https://kedro-mlflow.readthedocs.io/en/stable/source/04_experimentation_tracking/index.html), including automatic parameters tracking, but look at the documentation to see what it is capable of!
+We will not emphasize the fact that [``kedro-mlflow`` provides advanced versioning capabilities tracking](https://kedro-mlflow.readthedocs.io/en/stable/source/04_experimentation_tracking/index.html), including automatic parameters tracking, but look at the documentation to see what it is capable of!

 ### Disclaimer